 For the best result, keep your speech simple and relatively short.
 That way you minimise the pressure on yourself and reduce the risk of guests becoming restless or bored.
 It’s also important to know your audience and tailor the speech content accordingly.
 After all your close mates may love your lewd jokes and innuendos, but the bride’s 80-year old Aunt Doris may not be quite so appreciative.
 And while your speech should mainly be about the groom, don’t forget to include the bride – a few lines about how beautiful she looks and how happy she’s made your friend will always go down well.

 Managing the day

 As best man you are ‘floor manager’ for the day and are expected to help ensure that everything runs smoothly, taking the strain off your friend and his new wife.
 In order to do this, you will need to do your homework and ensure you are familiar with all the arrangements before the big day arrives.
-Visit the wedding venue, familiarise yourself with the day’s timetable, make yourself aware of any sensitive or potentially awkward family situations, and make sure you are armed with phone numbers for key people such as the bridesmaids, the florist and the band, just in case any problems do arise.
+Visit wedding venues in Essex, familiarise yourself with the day’s timetable, make yourself aware of any sensitive or potentially awkward family situations, and make sure you are armed with phone numbers for key people such as the bridesmaids, the florist and the band, just in case any problems do arise.